cl-model-languages/cl-prolog2/README.md

   * Many useful non-ISO library functions in SWI are missing. (min_list, max_list etc)
 * B-Prolog:
   * Development seems to be frozen.
   * It writes the error/warning message to the standard output, rather than the standard error.
-This is very inconvenient.
+    This is very inconvenient, so we wrote a custom filter that removes these errors.
   * It does not support more than 32 tabled predicates in a single clause.
+It reports that it is an error, but it seems like it just disables the tabling.
   * `(:- initialization main)` does not prevent printing the banner.
 CL-PROLOG2 skips reading this banner and returns a substring, but this method may be fragile.
   * Many useful non-ISO library functions in SWI are missing. (min_list, max_list etc)
 * GNU Prolog: